Site Overlay

 Administrative Duties

-Patient Records: Maintain accurate and organized patient records.
+Patient Records: Maintain accurate, organized records.

 Scheduling: Schedule appointments and manage patient follow-ups.